w3c-webmob/mobile-web-app-standards/README.md

 ## Data
 ### Data model
+Each JSON file contains an object that describes a given spec with the following properties:
+* TR: url of the TR document (if it exists);  if it doesn't, please also document the following data:
+** title: title of the spec (if known)
+** wgs: working groups responsible for the spec, described as an array of objects with properties "label" (name of the group) and "url" (homepage of the group)
+** maturity: "ed" for editors draft, "N/A" if not even a draft is available
+* coremob: "fulfills" if the spec was part of CoreMob 2012; "partial" if the spec partially fulfills CoreMob 2012; omit completely otherwise
+* stability: object with property "level" (one of "low", "medium", "high") and "label" that describes textually the stability of the spec
+* editors: object with property "url" that points to the editors draft of the spec; if there isn't one, use a property "label" set to "N/A" instead
+* impl: current level of implementation of the feature in mobile browsers, described via an object with properties "level" (one of "low", "medium", "high"), "label" (a textual description of the implementation level), and "id", the id of the feature in @dontcallmedom/canmymobilebrowser
+* tests: information about test suite for the spec, described via an object with properties "url" (url of the tests that can be run), "repo" (url of the repository of test cases), "level" (how complete the test suite is, one of "low", "medium", "high"), and "label" (a textual description of the coverage level)

 ## Feature description
 The index.html file contains purely textual description of a set of features; these features are then automatically summarized in data tables (one per section of the document) via generate.js.